Marissa Gerkey spent her first week on the job as Moon's new planning director delving into the township's comprehensive plan process.

 "I was really impressed with the [comprehensive planning committee] members," said Gerkey, who attended the group's Dec.
 14 meeting.
 "It's a very strong committee."

-She replaces former township planning director Adam McGurk, who resigned in April to relocate to New York City.
+She replaces former township planning director Adam McGurk, who in April to relocate to New York City.

 Township Manager Jeanne Creese told the board in October that Gerkey was selected for the position following two rounds of interviews.
 The township has been without a planning director since McGurk's departure.